Artists Cascades -Conondale Ranges National Park

 The blocks of stone had to be carried in by helicopter and the whole exercise was very expensive and controversial.
 It is very interesting to see this sculpture in a clearing in the middle of the bush.
 People can do a 6.5 kilometre walk return just to visit the Cairn if they want to see it without going onto the Cascades.

 The track is well-marked and easy to follow.
 We didn’t visit the Gold Mine this visit, but I did visit it on my last trip.
 It is a short detour along the track.

-Part of our walk was alongside Booloumba creek.
-The water was an amazing green colour.
-There are campsites beside the creek with open fireplaces, and I think it would be a lovely place to camp.
-We could hear the happy sounds of children splashing and laughing in the creek as we walked along.
+Part of our walk was alongside Booloumba Creek through subtropical rainforest and sclerophyll forest.
+The water was an amazing green colour, which I think was probably due to algae.
+There are campsites beside the creek with open fireplaces, and I think it would be a nice place to camp.